-Individuals with specific competencies are in charge of these functions within the Company (Risk Management, Compliance, Internal Audit), whereas the Actuarial function is outsourced and entrusted to Mr. Michael Culligan (Milliman), being the Head of Actuarial Function (PCF 48).
+Individuals with specific competencies are in charge of these functions within the Company (Risk Management, Compliance, Internal Audit), whereas the Actuarial function is outsourced and entrusted to Ms. Aisling Barrett (Milliman), being the Head of Actuarial Function (PCF 48) following her appointment approval on 11th September 2020, with effective date on 1st October 2020.